Stormvind/Fighting-game-connection-tester/README.md

-Fighting game connection tester
+#Fighting game connection tester
-===

 This application tests the network connection between two peers with regard to the requirements of fighting games.
 This application can tell good wifi apart from bad wifi.
-A perfect connection has no ping spikes.
+A good connection has two things: Low average ping, and few to no ping spikes.
-The fewer ping spikes, the better the connection for fighting games.
-A few ping spikes over the course of the two minute test are acceptable, especially if spread out and not all at once.

-This was my first time using WebRTC and I had to learn a bunch of new stuff, so cleaning up of the code and adding some features will come in a future push (it will stay minimalistic though and won't get bloated).

-This is a minimum viable product.
-I have tested that it measures fighting game connections by being on a good connection, running the test, and playing games against a friend of mine acrossthe ocean, and then switching to a bad connection and doing the same, and seeing that this application shows bad connections as bad, and good connections as good.
+I have tested that it measures fighting game connections by being on a good connection, running the test, and playing games against a friend of mine across the ocean, and then switching to a bad connection and doing the same, and seeing that this application shows bad connections as bad, and good connections as good.

+If you're on a wireless connection and you are unsure of whether you're ruining the experience for the other player, you can run this test with him or her.
+You can also use this test as a tournament organiser to solve connection disputes.

+##Known issues

+Other networking applications can change the result of the test.
+One time when I ran two instances on the same computer, I got a lot of ping spikes when, as the test was running, I started Slack (a messaging program).
+I don't know if it's networking programs in general, or specifically, other applications that use WebRTC.
+I suspect the latter but I haven't tested it.